Algernon Willis: The Second World War

-Willis went on to be Commander-in-Chief, Levant in October 1943, in which capacity he conducted naval operations in the Aegean Sea in support of the Dodecanese Campaign, and then became Second Sea Lord in March 1944.
+Willis went on to be Commander-in-Chief, Levant in October 1943, he conducting naval operations in the Aegean Sea in support of the Dodecanese Campaign and then became Second Sea Lord in March 1944.
 In this capacity he arranged the manpower for the campaign in the Pacific Ocean against the Imperial Japanese Navy, earning promotion to full admiral on 16 October 1945.
 He was appointed a Knight Commander of the Order of the British Empire on 18 December 1945 and also awarded the Greek Grand Cross of the Royal Order of the Phoenix with Swords, First Class and the Greek War Cross, Second Class.
 He was also twice mentioned in dispatches.